 Losing hurts.
 Every time, losing hurts.
 We, as plaintiffs’ trial attorneys, do what we do for a number of reasons.
 Money is obviously one of them.
 But what people forget about the civil justice system, is the word justice.
 People, who have been injured because of someone else’s negligence, need justice.
 True justice would be hitting the rewind button and turning back time to before the incident that caused the injury.
 To return them to their previous lives.
 But we can’t do this.
-So, we are left with imperfect justice.
+So, as our Orange County personal injury lawyer knows, we are left with imperfect justice.
 Money Justice.
 But money justice still speaks volumes to the community, and to the person or people who were injured.

 Money justice lets someone who has been hurt know, we understand your suffering, and we appreciate your suffering.
 It lets them know we value your life and what you have lost and how things will never be the same.
 Justice is sometimes a tiny pinhole of light in otherwise complete darkness, or a bright, hot burning sun that lights every inch.
 Either way, justice is what keeps us pushing forward.

 Money justice also lets the negligent parties know that the community will not tolerate their actions.
 The community will not stand for actions that endanger its brothers and sisters.